vlsss12/arcinvoice/README.md

 | Faucet | https://faucet.circle.com |

 The Connect Wallet button asks an injected wallet such as MetaMask to add Arc Testnet.
 Official network setup: [Connect to Arc](https://docs.arc.io/arc/references/connect-to-arc).

-## Submission checklist

-- [x] Deploy an actual testnet payment flow
-- [ ] Record a 2–3 minute demo
-- [ ] Add screenshots and a live deployment URL
-- [ ] Submit this repository only through an official Arc challenge/hackathon form

-## What to say in the demo

-1. arcinvoice.io makes USDC invoice payments easy to understand.
-2. A wallet connects to Arc Testnet, where USDC is also the gas token.
-3. The payer sees a simple, transparent amount and payment status.
-4. The app links to the submitted payment on ArcScan.

 ## License